Damon118/MS2---Visit-Dingle-Co.-Kerry/testing.md

 #### 3. Introduction text and image:

-- Alter screen size to confirm that the text and image in this section responds correctly and appear appropriately on all screen sizes.
+- Alter screen size to confirm that the text and image in this section responds correctly and appears appropriately on all screen sizes.

 #### 4. Visitor testimonials:

-- Alter screen size to confirm that the text and image in this section responds correctly and appear appropriately on all screen sizes.
+- Alter screen size to confirm that the text and image in this section responds correctly and appears appropriately on all screen sizes.

 #### 5. Download brochure button: